braydonf/gpk/README.md

 - Packages are decentralized via Git and can be hosted and published via any Git repository.
 - Signature verification via signed Git tags.
-- Deterministic installation of packages to support commiting and bundling dependencies with Git.
+- Deterministic flat installation of packages to support commiting and bundling dependencies with Git.
 - Resolves shared dependencies based on semantic versioning via Git tags (e.g. `v1.1.0`).
 - Node.js C/C++ addon build support with `node-gyp`.
-- Exclude files from a package with `.npmignore` similar to `.gitignore` and remains compatible with `npm`.
+- Exclude files from a package with `.npmignore` and `.gitignore`.
-- Compatible with the `npm` command line interface.

 ## Install